KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework2.md

 (1/2)<sup>3</sup> > (1/2)<sup>2</sup>

 ```
-It is a mathematical role to flip the inequality sign when you multiply or divide both sides by a negative number. log(1/2) is a negative number, so the inequality symbol ">" should have flipped to "<" in step 2.
+It is a mathematical rule to flip the inequality sign when you multiply or divide both sides by a negative number.
+log(1/2) is a negative number, so the inequality symbol ">" should have flipped to "<" in step 2.

-Also the log property in the last step I don't believe is a property of log.
+Also the math manipulation in the last step I don't believe is correct.
 ```

 (b) Bogus proof :
 1¢ = $0.01 = ($0.1)<sup>2</sup> = (10¢)<sup>2</sup> = 100¢ = $1:
 ```